Rahul1905-sk/mellow-sidewalk-9952/README.md

 Implemented all the above said functionalities using LocalStorage, and enhanced dynamic flow of all data

 ## Tech-Stack
-HTML
+HTML,
-CSS
+CSS,
-JS DOM
+JS DOM,
-LocalStorage
+LocalStorage,
 Local Backend Json-Server

 ## Team Members